ankush5007/system-design/SD.md

 Ques 7 - How to measure the Scalabilty For High performance Web Apps Explain ?
 Or
 Ques 7.1 - What are the points to be covered during Scalabilty Measurement Explain ?
+Or
+Ques 7.2 - What are Tools Available To Measurement Scalabilty Explain ?
 Ans 7
 =====
 Reference